-We know what sex is and we’re all about therapy, but we spoke to Psychosexual & Relationship Therapist Kate Moyle about the result of combining the two and why it’s something more of us should probably be considering.
+The amount of people seeking sex therapy is expected to grow by 22% over the next six years.
+We spoke to Psychosexual & Relationship Therapist Kate Moyle about why it’s something more of us should be considering.

 It’s talking therapy for those who specifically need help with a sexual difficulty and the impact it is having on them.
-Described as integrative, it involves some medical understanding that helps to identify whether the problem is psychological, physical or a combination of both.
-It also looks to understand the history of that person, any contributing factors, and what is maintaining the issue in their current situation.
-It can involve a combination of talking therapy, to challenge negative thoughts or behaviours and increase awareness, psycho-education and some exercises for individuals and or couples to do at home.
+It helps to identify whether the problem is psychological, physical or a combination of both.
+It also looks to understand the history of the person, any contributing factors, and what is maintaining the issue in their current situation.
+It can involve a combination of talking therapy, to challenge negative thoughts or behaviours and some exercises for individuals or couples to do at home.

 Psychosexual therapy will start with an assessment process or appointment to determine the best course of action for the individual or couple.
 The key point is that, like all therapy, this is a confidential process.
-Talking about sex can bring up feelings of shame or embarrassment, but psychosexual therapists have specific training in order to work with these types of problems and will help you to feel more comfortable talking about them.
-An assessment will help to put a clearer picture in place and, if the therapist suspects there may be a physical cause for symptoms, will refer you to ensure the best treatment process.
-This could be to a GP, gynaecologist, urologist, men or women’s health physiotherapist or sexual health clinic, to understand further what is going on fully.
-It is also important to note that some medications can impact sexual functioning, so telling your therapist any medications you are on is important.
+Talking about sex can bring up feelings of shame or embarrassment, but psychosexual therapists have specific training in order to work with these types of problems and will help you to feel more comfortable.
+An assessment will help to put a clearer picture in place and, if the therapist suspects there may be a physical cause for symptoms, will refer you.
+This could be to a GP, gynaecologist, urologist, men or women’s health physiotherapist or sexual health clinic.
+It’s also important to note that some medications can impact sexual functioning, so telling your therapist any medications you are on is important.

 Either.
 Many individuals feel like they can’t talk openly in front of their partner about the feelings or symptoms they are experiencing.
 Although it may sound ironic, it’s often the case that the trickiest person to talk about sex with is the person we’re having it with.
 Most sexual dysfunctions come with a lot of feelings of confusion and shame that can prevent people from accessing help or trying to work through the problem.

-Ideally we’d see someone before the problem becomes too engrained, but this is rarely the case.
-Most people look into psychosexual or relationships/couples therapy when there has been a trigger event, so they attend as a response.
-If a sexual difficulty is causing you distress, it is better to get it sorted in order to alleviate it and get yourself back to a place of sexual health and happiness — meaning a state of wellbeing and attitude, rather than just being infection free!
+Ideally we’d see someone before the problem becomes too ingrained, but this is rarely the case.
+For most people. there has been a trigger event, so they attend as a response.
+If a sexual difficulty is causing you distress, it is better to get it sorted in order to alleviate it and get yourself back to a place of sexual health and happiness — meaning a state of wellbeing and attitude, rather than just being infection free.

 When working with couples, it is about understanding how their relationship and sex life is, or is not, working together.
 Often it comes down to tackling sexual anxiety in different forms, which seems to be at the root of most psychological sexual dysfunctions.

-Common presentations are erectile dysfunction, rapid ejaculation, vaginismus, Dyspareunia, sexual anxieties, lack of sexual desire, delayed ejaculation, questions around sexuality or sexual desires, lack of sexual experience, sexual trauma or assault, inability to orgasm, difficulties with pornography use or genito-pelvic pain.
+Common problems are erectile dysfunction, rapid ejaculation, vaginismus, dyspareunia (painful intercourse), sexual anxieties, lack of sexual desire, delayed ejaculation, questions around sexuality or sexual desires or lack of sexual experience.
+Other issues relate to sexual trauma or assault, inability to orgasm, difficulties with pornography use or genito-pelvic pain.

-There are often presentations at different life stages, for example trying to get pregnant, or having just had a baby or menopause, or as a result of an illness, injury or medication.
+And then there are the troubles during different life stages, for example trying to get pregnant, having just had a baby or menopause, or as a result of an illness, injury or medication.